jalantechnologies/handbook/README.md

 ## About us

-Jai started JTC in 2016 after realizing that there are a lot of businesses who are always looking for reliable technology partners to help them deliver solutions.
-Before JTC, he spent a decade working with Microsoft, Google, Startups where he leads engineering teams.
+Jai started Jalan Technologies in 2016 after realizing that there are a lot of businesses who are always looking for reliable technology partners to help them deliver solutions.
+Before JT, he spent a decade working with Microsoft, Google, Startups where he leads engineering teams.

 Our primary nature of the business is technology consulting and implementation of software systems.
 Our technology consultants bring clients on board by pitching software solutions and our software engineers work with clients to deliver them.
 Our engineers take full ownership of features and work alongside with customers to deliver them.

-We often work on few products of our own as well (such as Omnimetic).
+We often work on few products of our own as well (such as Omnimetic) under Jalan Technologies Labs.
 If you are looking to work with us, talk to your hiring manager to learn more about our works.

-## Working at JTC
+## Working at Jalan Technologies

 ### Best Practices